TyrealQ/tyrealq.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## Meet Ty
+## Meet Tyreal

-I'm Ty, also known as Dr. Q, an [Assistant Professor of Sport Management at Louisiana State University](https://www.lsu.edu/chse/kinesiology/faculty_listing/qian.php).
+Hey, I'm Ty, also known as Dr. Q, an [Assistant Professor of Sport Management at Louisiana State University](https://www.lsu.edu/chse/kinesiology/faculty_listing/qian.php).
 Outside of work, I cherish a joyful life with my wife, Tracy.
 We share our passions, celebrate special moments, and find meaning in the beauty of everyday life.

 ## Research Interests